 How it's done

-Business climate is the general economic environment that local businesses operate in.
-Reviewing and understanding local business climate provides valuable insights about the economy, costs, risks, and incentives that may impact the success of your business.
+The business climate is the general economic environment that local businesses operate in.
+Reviewing and understanding the local business climate provides valuable insights about the economy, costs, risks, and incentives that may impact the success of your business.
 This activity will guide you to better understand the business climate in Seattle and help you answer the following fundamental questions.

 What is the business climate in Seattle?

 We have compiled the most important aspects of Seattle’s business climate as an interactive dashboard below.
 This dashboard provides valuable economic, resident, household, dwelling and development indicators that may influence the success of your business.